Normal structure of isotropic reductive groups over rings: Introduction

 \item The result of E.\,Abe has three exceptions where the elementary group is not perfect: types $C_2$ and $G_2$ if the gound ring has a residue field of 2 elements, and type $A_1$.
 All the exceptions were considered by D.\,Costa and G.\,Keller in a series of papers~\cite{CoKeSL2,CoKeSp,CoKeG2}.
 Of course, for type $A_1$ the ground ring must be low-dimensional with many units, as the description of the normal structure of $\opn{SL}_2(\mathbb Z)$ seems to be an unrealistic problem.

-\item In 2010 Z. Zhang~\cite{ZuhongSubnormal} established the normal structure theorem for even hyperbolic unitary groups over a commutative form ring with invertible $2$.
+\item In 2010 Zuhong Zhang~\cite{ZuhongSubnormal} established the normal structure theorem for even hyperbolic unitary groups over a commutative form ring with invertible $2$.
 The latter assumption was removed by Hong You~\cite{HongYou12}.
-A shorter proof was obtained recently by R. Preusser~\cite{Preusser18}.
+A shorter proof was obtained recently by R.~Preusser~\cite{Preusser18}. \end{itemize}